alyonaakshyata/aes_enc/README.md

 # aes_enc
-Tthis includes an implementation of AES encryption using python.
+This includes an implementation of AES encryption using python.